NYC Mayor: Robo-pup 'out of the pound' and back to police work

 "Digidog is out of the pound," New York City Mayor Eric Adams said at a press conference in Times Square Tuesday, during which officers trotted out the headless, yellow and black robotic canine.
 You can see it below.

-In addition to the Digidogs, New York City will also try out a K5 autonomous security robot for use on subways and tourist spots, and a StarChase GPS system that monitors trackers placed on cars, according to city officials.
+In addition to the remote-controlled Digidogs, New York City will also try out a K5 autonomous security robot for use on subways and tourist spots, and a StarChase GPS system that monitors trackers placed on cars, according to city officials.

 - NYPD puts down $94k robot canine contract after outcry

 - If someone weaponizes our robots, we'll be really, really sad, says Boston Dynamics

 - What's that, Lassie?
 Boston Dynamics is suing its robot dog tech rival?

 - San Francisco terminates explosive killer cop bots

 The K5, which the city will lease from Knightscope, is a nearly 400-pound, 5-foot tall self-driving robot that looks like a cross between a cartoon rocketship and R2-D2.
 It's outfitted with sensors and cameras, and will provide real-time incident notification to first responders, NYPD Chief Jeffrey Maddrey claimed.